 Participants always start out in the default group but Game Clients can re-assign participants into any group.

 A control is an interactive element in a user interface within a scene.
 Participants can interact with the control using touch, keyboard, mouse, or controller.
-There are currently two types of controls - Buttons and Joysticks.
+There are currently a variety of types of controls including Buttons, Joysticks, Labels, & Textboxes.
 Additional control types may be added in the future.

 A button is a rectangular, interactive control within a scene.
 Game Clients receive events when participants interact with a button.